The online consultation for residents and workers on L’Île-des-Sœurs is now closed. Thanks for your participation.

-It is an opportunity for us to rethink and adapt the bus system’s development and architecture.
+It is an opportunity for us to rethink and adapt the bus network’s development and architecture.
 To make it more attractive for our customers, we are currently creating a redesign strategy to be implemented over the next few years.

 Performance and coverage

 In an ideal world, the bus network would be high-performing in its speed, frequency and efficiency and have an extensive coverage area.
 The reality, however, is that we have to make choices to find a balance between service performance and the coverage area.
 A big part of this balance is found in the bus network’s architecture and structure.